ministryofjustice/iis/README.md

 # Environment variables

-The following environment variables are used.
+The following environment variables are used and values should be supplied for correct operation but have defaults.

 * DB_USER - username for DB access
 * DB_PASS - password for DB access